A Tenth Revolution Group Company

 Training and development opportunities

-* Bonus structures within the Microsoft community can vary, including variations in payout amounts and timing differences.
-Entry-level positions usually have more modest bonuses compared to senior roles–with established positions offering more generous financial incentives.
-Permanent employees of end users typically receive annual or bi-annual bonuses.
-In contrast, Microsoft partners or ISV (independent software vendor) employees may benefit from more frequent bonuses and stronger incentives linked to billable hours.
+* Bonus structures within the Microsoft community can differ, featuring variations in payout amounts and timing.
+Entry-level positions generally offer more modest bonuses compared to senior roles, with established positions providing more substantial financial incentives.
+Permanent employees at end-user organizations typically receive bonuses annually or bi-annually.
+In contrast, employees of Microsoft partners or independent software vendors (ISVs) may enjoy more frequent bonuses and stronger incentives tied to billable hours.

 Are employees looking to change employer?

-Over two-fifths (42%) of respondents in permanent roles expect to work for their current employer this time next year, while 36% are actively looking for a new role.
-A further 7% expect to leave but aren’t currently job hunting, and the remaining 14% are unsure if they will stay or go.
+Almost half (46%) of respondents in permanent roles expect to work for their current employer this time next year, while 30% are actively looking for a new role.
+A further 7% expect to leave but aren’t currently job hunting, and the remaining 16% are unsure if they will stay or go.

 Intent to move employer is higher among those unsatisfied with aspects of their role.